 Thanks to laser innovation, tattoos are no longer permanent.
 Specialized lasers remove tattoos by effectively breaking up the pigment with high-intensity light beams.
 Different pigments absorb the laser wavelengths in varying degrees, meaning that some tattoos are easier to treat than others.

 The devices used for removing unwanted tattoos are called Q-switch lasers or ultra-short pulse lasers.
-They are very hot, work within in a very narrow frequency, and are extremely fast.
-The speed and heat of the lasers enables them to break up the tattoo ink embedded in the skin.
+They are very hot, work within a very narrow frequency, and are extremely fast.
+The speed and heat of the lasers enable them to break up the tattoo ink embedded in the skin.
 This process, known as photothermolysis, is also utilized for laser hair removal.

 Then, in the months following treatment, the body is able to remove the smaller particles of ink which remain.
 This is why clients tend to see improvement and the tattoo naturally becomes less visible over time.